hilary3211/Potlock_Donor_payout/README.md

 #  POTLOCK Donor Payout  Smart Contract

 Built on the NEAR blockchain, facilitates a donation and airdrop system for campaigns.
 It maintains detailed records of user donations and airdrop distributions, enabling donors to receive token or NFT rewards post-donation.
-The contract integrates with a Potlock NFT contract (e.g., potlock-nfts.testnet) to mint NFTs as rewards for eligible donors.
+The contract integrates with a Potlock NFT contract ```potlock-nfts.testnet``` to mint NFTs as rewards for eligible donors.

 ## Features